vinayjn/vinayjn.github.io/_posts/2014-11-27-screen-resolution.markdown

 date:   2014-11-27 23:48:55
 comments : true
 categories: ios
+keywords : koder,koder.me,Vinay Jain, vinay, blog, objective c, ios, iphone, ipad, swift, objc, screen, resolution, screen resolution
 ---

 Any time a new handheld device is released by Apple, developers face issues of managing their views as per the device screen.
 This post will help you know the `Screen Resolution` of various `Apple Handheld Devices`.

 <table class="table table-striped table-bordered">